 Hydrochlorothiazide is not metabolized but is eliminated rapidly by the kidney.
 When plasma levels have been followed for at least 24 hours, the plasma half-life has been observed to vary between 5.6 and 14.8 hours.
 At least 61% of the oral dose is eliminated unchanged within 24 hours.
 Hydrochlorothiazide crosses the placental but not the blood-brain barrier and is excreted in breast milk.

 Specific Populations

+Renal Insufficiency

-Renal Insufficiency Telmisartan is not removed from blood by hemofiltration [see WARNINGS AND PRECAUTIONS (5.3), and USE IN SPECIFIC POPULATIONS (8.7)].
+Telmisartan is not removed from blood by hemofiltration and is not dialyzable [see Warnings and Precautions (5.3) and Use in Specific Populations (8.7)].

 Hepatic Insufficiency